-Note: INTO to INTF (External Interrupt) can select one of falling edge, rising edge and level.
+Note: INT00 to INT18, INT21 (External Interrupt 00 to 18, 21) can select one of falling edge, rising edge and level.
 For details, please refer to the reference manual "Exception".

-• Released by an interrupt request

-When interrupt cancels a low-power consumption mode, it is necessary to prepare so that interrupt may be detected by CPU.
-The interrupt used for release in STOP1 mode needs to set up CPU, and needs to set up detection by INTIF.

-- Released by Non-maskable interrupt (NMI) The SIWDT interrupt (INTWDT0, Protect A mode only.) or the LVD interrupt (INTLVD) can perform release from the low-power consumption modes. - Released by reset The reset can perform release from all the low-power consumption modes.
+- Released by an interrupt request When interrupt cancels a Low Power Consumption mode, it is necessary to prepare so that interrupt may be detected by CPU.
+The interrupt used for release in STOP1 mode needs to set up CPU, and needs to set up detection by INTIF. - Released by Non-Maskable Interrupt (NMI) The WDT interrupt (INTWDT0, Protect A mode only.) or the LVD interrupt (INTLVD) can perform release from the Low Power Consumption modes. - Released by reset The reset except SIWDT and OFD can perform return from all the Low Power Consumption modes.
 When released by reset, the registers will be initialized in NORMAL mode after release.
 For details, refer to "3.2.6.1.
 Reset Factor and Reset Range". - Released by SysTick interrupt SysTick interrupt is available only in IDLE mode.

-Refer to "Interrupt" chapter of the reference manual "Exception" for details of interrupt.
+Refer to "Interrupt" chapter of the reference manual "Exception" about the details of interrupt.